Chrysochrome/micromark-extension-math/readme.md

 ## What is this?

-This package contains two extensions that add support for math syntax in markdown to [`micromark`][micromark].
+This package contains extensions that add support for math syntax in markdown to [`micromark`][micromark].

-As there is no spec for math in markdown, this extension follows how code (fenced and text) works in Commonmark, but uses dollars.
+As there is no spec for math in markdown, this extension follows how code (fenced and text) works in Commonmark, but uses dollars, parentheses, and brackets.

+This package extends the original `micromark-extension-math` by adding support for:
+- Parentheses syntax `\(...\)` for inline math expressions
+- Brackets syntax `\[...\]` for block math expressions

 ## When to use this

-This project is useful when you want to support math in markdown.
+This project is useful when you want to support math in markdown with alternative syntax options.

 Extending markdown with a syntax extension makes the markdown less portable.
 LaTeX equations are also quite hard.
 But this mechanism works well when you want authors, that have some LaTeX experience, to be able to embed rich diagrams of math in scientific text.

+The additional parentheses and brackets syntax is particularly useful in environments where dollar signs might conflict with other content or when you prefer a more visually distinct syntax for math expressions that matches LaTeX conventions.

 You can use these extensions when you are working with [`micromark`][micromark] already.